AtteJarvinen/q-learning-tic-tac-toe/README.md

 # q-learning-tic-tac-toe
-Code for Tic Tac Toe, players and tabular Q-learning agent implementation
+The full code for Tic Tac Toe, game simulations, all player types, and tabular Q-learning agent implementation, that was used to simulate the results in the thesis project.